DataBooster/PS-WebApi/README.md

 2. From Body
 Three kinds of JSON data can be accepted as command line arguments.
 Each request can use one of a kind in the message body:
     - JSON Object *(`Dictionary<string,object>`)*
 Similar to URI query-string, JSON Object is an unordered set of name/value pairs.
 Each name/value pair basically will be split into two arguments.
 All leading and trailing white-space will be trimmed from the name.
-If the name becomes empty, it won’t be added into the command line as an argument.
+If the name becomes empty, it won't be added into the command line as an argument.
 But the value part won't be trimmed.
 Any type other than string will be converted into a string by **ToString()** method *(null value will become an empty string "")*.
 A null value will be discarded only when its name is null, empty or white-space.
 For Example,
     ``` JSON
 {